wordofwarning/wordofwarning.org/current/2017-spring/green/index.md

 Box Office Tel: 0161 833 9833

 #### Access Information
 Age advisory: parental/guardian discretion.
-With no interval, the show lasts approximately 70 minutes.
-Primarily English spoken word.
+With no interval, the show lasts approximately 60-70 minutes.
 For specific age + access information please email <mailto:info@habmcr.org> or call 0161 232 6086.

 #### More
 Exploring power, voice, agency and sustainability, three women convene to perform their own, alternative, party conference — and using oft-heard rhetoric they dismantle and redress dominant paradigms of politics and power in a demonstration of togetherness.